serge06/javascript/README.md

 # javascript
 my script
-this will be for the javascript
+this will be for the javascript, just add and create new branch